YuliangXiu/ECON/README.md

 ## Disclosure

 MJB has received research gift funds from Adobe, Intel, Nvidia, Meta/Facebook, and Amazon.
 MJB has financial interests in Amazon, Datagen Technologies, and Meshcapade GmbH.
+While MJB is a part-time employee of Meshcapade, his research was performed solely at, and funded solely by, the Max Planck Society.

 ## Contact